Selling photos in the stock photo industry in 2024 has methods and possibilities that are different from those from a

 iStock and Getty Images

 Selling your photos on iStock is a good idea.
 And all you have to do is download their Contributor by Getty Images app, register, and submit 3 to 6 sample images.
 The agency will review them and notify you if you’ve made it in.
 They may invite you to contribute to iStock, or even to the parent site Getty Images.

 iStock contributors all begin as non-exclusive, earning 15% royalties per image sold, but once you are accepted you can apply to become exclusive, and if approved, you will earn between 25% and 40% per sale.
 Getty Images contributors are all exclusive and get paid 20% of every sale (keep in mind Getty’s prices are considerably higher, so you will likely earn more per sale anyway).

 We told you how to sign up and what are the best sites to consider.
 But, what does it take to actually sell images on a stock agency?
 How to increase Shutterstock earnings?
 Let’s see.

 First, you don’t have to be a professional photographer.
 But you do need to upload high quality images!
 This means technical –high-resolution, large photo files, so buyers can adapt them to all standard photo sizes— and also composition, as the best-selling images are those with real commercial value and skill shot.
 Today, the market is full of professionals and very high-value digital photos, so your work has to be top-notch to be competitive.

-Regarding gear, while before a good DSLR camera was a must to shoot photos for stock, mobile photography is very popular today, so you may be okay with a high-end smartphone camera capable of shooting in high resolution (as long as your shooting and editing skills are par).
-Just keep in mind that stock photo libraries are full of technically perfect images shot by dedicated pros, so you need to really bring it on if you are to level up to them.
+Regarding gear, while years ago a good DSLR camera was a must to shoot photos for stock, mobile photography is very popular today, so you may be okay with a high-end smartphone camera capable of shooting in high resolution (as long as your shooting and editing skills are par).
+Just keep in mind that stock photo libraries are full of technically perfect images shot by dedicated pros, so you need to really bring it on if you want your iPhone photos to level up to them.